wazuh/wazuh-documentation/source/upgrade-guide/upgrading/restore_alerts.rst

 .. versionadded:: 3.1.0

-After upgrading Wazuh from 2.x to 3.x, your old alerts will not be lost, however, they cannot be visualized in Kibana due to a change in the Wazuh alerts' template.
+After upgrading Wazuh from 2.x to 3.x, the old alerts will not be lost, however, they cannot be visualized in Kibana due to a change in the Wazuh alerts' template.
 In order to access the old alerts and visualize them along with the new ones, the indices need to be reindexed to apply the new mapping.

-To do so, download the ``restore_alerts.sh`` script `from this link <https://github.com/wazuh/wazuh/tree/master/extensions/elasticsearch/restore_alerts/restore_alerts.sh>`_ and Logstash's configuration file called ``restore_alerts.conf`` `from here <https://github.com/wazuh/wazuh/tree/master/extensions/elasticsearch/restore_alerts/restore_alerts.conf>`_.
+To do so, download the ``restore_alerts.sh`` script `(the script is available here) <https://github.com/wazuh/wazuh/tree/master/extensions/elasticsearch/restore_alerts/restore_alerts.sh>`_ and Logstash's configuration file called ``restore_alerts.conf`` `(the configuration file is available here) <https://github.com/wazuh/wazuh/tree/master/extensions/elasticsearch/restore_alerts/restore_alerts.conf>`_:

     .. code-block:: console

         # curl -so restore_alerts.sh https://raw.githubusercontent.com/wazuh/wazuh/master/extensions/elasticsearch/restore_alerts/restore_alerts.sh
         # curl -so restore_alerts.conf https://raw.githubusercontent.com/wazuh/wazuh/master/extensions/elasticsearch/restore_alerts/restore_alerts.conf

-Once the script and the configuration file are downloaded, you can restore your Wazuh alerts in two different ways:
+Once the script and the configuration file are downloaded, the user can restore the Wazuh alerts in two different ways:

-- by **restoring them from Elasticsearch** to index them in Elasticsearch, or
+- By ``restoring them from Elasticsearch`` to index them in Elasticsearch.
-- by **restoring from your Wazuh's manager** to index them in Elasticsearch.
+- By ``restoring them from the Wazuh manager`` to index them in Elasticsearch.

-Restore the alerts
+Restoring the alerts
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

-1. Stop Logstash.
+#.
+Stop Logstash:

     .. code-block:: console

         # systemctl stop logstash

-2. Run the ``restore_alerts.sh`` script as **superuser** to reindex your old Wazuh alerts.
+#.
+Run the ``restore_alerts.sh`` script as ``superuser`` to reindex the old Wazuh alerts:

     .. code-block:: console